 Indian society, even modern Indian society, looks down on divorce.
 Many families don’t even consider the option of separation.
 And once you have kids in the mix, it is even more difficult to separate, both sides sacrificing for the sake of the kids.

 From outside, this may look outrageous to a third person.
 Many may argue: how is this even possible; how can a smart and sensible women shackle herself in this type of slavery!
 The fact is – it is very common.
-In the name of the compromises, in the name of the family pride, the women abroad are suffering from this type of cruel adjustments every day.
+In the name of the compromises, in the name of the family pride; the women abroad are suffering from this type of cruel adjustments every day.
 This happens more often than you might think.
 A traditional Indian woman does not want to break her marriage, even if her life depends on it.
-A woman holds the institution of marriage much closer to hear heart and tries every possible avenue to save it.
+A woman holds the institution of marriage much closer to her heart and tries every possible avenue to save it.
 Men, on the other side, take this to be her weakness and often exploit the situation to their own advantage.
-How sad for the woman, how sad for the institution of marriage!
+How sad for the woman, how shameful for the institution of marriage!

 - an arranged marriage